codesnishaun/CplusplusPractice/README.md

 Problem 14: Reverse a Number✅

-Problem 15: Sum of Digits of a Number
+Problem 15: Sum of Digits of a Number✅

 Problem 16: Find GCD and LCM